Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Model Sensitivity

 Equation (\ref{eq:upper_bound}) is considered the universal error bound for the perturbed dynamical system shown in equation (\ref{pertdiff}) relative to the unperturbed system from equation (\ref{clean_ds}).
-It was shown by \cite{kaszas_universal_2020} that this error bound is a more rigorous estimate of the trajectory uncertainty in comparison to the Gronwall-type upper bound. \textbf{Model Sensitivity (MS)} is defined and related to the trajectory uncertainty as
+It was shown by \cite{kaszas_universal_2020} that this error bound is a more accurate representation of the trajectory uncertainty in comparison to the Gronwall-type upper bound. \textbf{Model Sensitivity (MS)} with no stochastic modeling errors is defined as